cvg/lamaria/README.md

 ## Installation
-This repository supports Python 3.9 through 3.13.
-Installing the package `lamaria` pulls the other dependencies.
+This repository supports Python 3.9 through 3.14.
+Installing the package `lamaria` pulls the other dependencies mentioned in `requirements.txt`.

 Create an environment:
 ```bash